Mississippi State Flag

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Mississippi Flag

-Mississippi is a state located in the Southern Region of the United States of America.
+Mississippi is located in the Southern Region of the United States of America.
 It shares borders with Tennessee, Alabama, Louisiana, and the Gulf of Mexico.
-The capital city is called Jackson.
-Mississippi is also known as "The Magnolia State" due to the number of magnolias and trees that can be found here and the magnolia is the state flower.
-The original Mississippi State Flag was also known as the "Magnolia Flag."
+The capital city is Jackson.
+Mississippi is also known as "The Magnolia State" due to the prevalence of magnolias plants in the state; the magnolia is also the state flower.
 Mississippi's name is derived from the Ojibwa word "misi-zibi" which translates as "Great river" or "Gathering of water."

 Mississippi is home to the famous Mississippi River which is the largest river in the United States of America and one of the major river systems in the world.
-The river lies in ten states which include Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana and is often referred to as "Old Man River."
+The river crossed ten states which include Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana and is often referred to as "Old Man River."

 We offer free images of the Mississippi Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.